ng-jayson/ng-jayson/README.md

 # About Me 👋✨ <img src="https://komarev.com/ghpvc/?username=jayson237&label=visitors&color=121212&style=flat" alt="jayson237" />
 Hey there!
 I am Jayson, a penultimate Information Systems student at the National University of Singapore!
 I enjoy doing web products with React and Next.js.
-I also love designing and doing UI/UX in general.
-Please do check out my website at https://jayson-ng.com
+I also love designing and doing UI/UX in general!

 ## Reach out to me
 <p>